 Alphabet Inc. (GOOG) Gains As Market Dips: What You Should Know

-Investors should also note any recent changes to analyst estimates for GOOG.
+It is also important to note the recent changes to analyst estimates for GOOG.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 GOOG is currently a Zacks Rank #3 (Hold).

-In terms of valuation, GOOG is currently trading at a Forward P/E ratio of 29.86.
-Its industry sports an average Forward P/E of 29.78, so we one might conclude that GOOG is trading at a premium comparatively.
+In terms of valuation, GOOG is currently trading at a Forward P/E ratio of 29.53.
+For comparison, its industry has an average Forward P/E of 29.47, which means GOOG is trading at a premium to the group.

-Investors should also note that GOOG has a PEG ratio of 1.68 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Services industry currently had an average PEG ratio of 2.38 as of yesterday's close.
+Investors should also note that GOOG has a PEG ratio of 1.66 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.06 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.